 - In December 2008, the European Commission proposed to revise the Directive.
 The RoHS recast Directive 2011/65/EU became effective on 3 January 2013 (more information about RoHS is available here).

 Get help with WEEE recycling regulations compliance

-TXO Systems is passionate about engaging in sustainable business and we always look for ways to refurbish, reuse and resell electrical and electronic equipment.
+TXO Systems is passionate about engaging in sustainable business and we always look for ways to refurbish, reuse and resell electrical and electronic equipment to help our customers become more environmentally friendly.
 We specialise in WEEE category 3: IT and telecommunications equipment.
 Where this equipment has no further market value, or cannot be refurbished for return to service, TXO offers a comprehensive WEEE recycling service to keep materials at the end of their life out of landfill and make precious metals available for repurpose.
-Built on established operations and years of experience, we are one of the largest telecommunications recyclers in Europe.
+Built on established operations and years of experience, we are one of the largest telecommunications equipment recyclers in Europe.

 Work with a WEEE compliant partner

 TXO Systems is a leading used telecom network equipment de-installer, reseller and recycler.
 Our entire business is built around environmental compliance and this is a core part of the company philosophy and culture.
 We are regularly audited by our partners to ensure best practice and that all ethical criteria is adhered to, tying in with all sustainability best practices.

 In recognition of our ability to ensure the responsible collection, treatment, recovery and disposal of WEEE, TXO is proud to have received the following certifications: